On the Beach (Neil Young album)

 The social commentary "See the Sky About to Rain" dates from Harvest.
 It had been covered by The Byrds a year earlier on their eponymous reunion album.

 "For the Turnstiles" is a country-folk hybrid featuring Young's banjo guitar and a harmony vocal from Ben Keith, who also plays dobro on the track.
-Its lyrics are a critique of the music side of the entertainment industry.
-In the Decade liner notes, Young states "If statues could speak and Casey was still at bat, some promoter somewhere would be making deals with ticketron right now."
+The lyrics critique the music industry, with Young later stating in the Decade liner notes: "If statues could speak and Casey was still at bat, some promoter somewhere would be making deals with Ticketron right now."

 Recording